How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Knicks go on the road to face the Wizards on Friday at 7:00 PM ET.
+The Suns travel to face the Grizzlies on Friday at 5:00 PM ET.

 How to Watch